elbamos/largeVis/README.md

 #### Project Status & Caveats

+-   It works!
 -   This project is under heavy development.
-It is likely that there are still bugs in the math.
--   Currently, the code is tested to perform correctly with small datasets, and I am attempting to replicate the results in the paper using larger datasets.
+-   I am attempting to replicate the paper's results with larger and larger datasets.
+This takes time because my hardware is not as powerful as the authors'.
+If you have any to volunteer, please contact me!
--   My intention is, once I am satisfied that the implementation is accurate to the paper, to submit to CRAN after implementing tests.
+-   Note that your installation of R must be configured to work with OpenMP.
+I have had a report that on Federa 22, even small datasets could not be processed because of exceeding the C stack space.
+If you experience any compilation issues or similar crashes, please create an issue.

 #### Examples:

+##### Iris

 ``` r
 library(largeVis,quietly=T)